-As of June 30, 2013, the TJPA had investments of \$190,422,116 in U.S. Treasury Notes and Bills.
+As of June 30, 2014, the TJPA had investments of \$190,616,973 in U.S. Treasury Notes, U.S. Treasury Bills, commercial paper, and money market funds.
 Under the 2003 Cooperative Agreement, gross sales proceeds from the former State-owned parcels are to be placed in a trust account for the benefit of the TJPA and used solely for capital construction costs of the Transbay Program.
-The increase in investments compared to the prior fiscal year is from the proceeds of the sale of Parcel T.

-As of June 30, 2013, the TJPA had the following investments with the trustee:
+As of June 30, 2014, the TJPA had the following investments with the trustee: